 In addition to managing program finances, the Branch plans menus; develops specifications for food, supplies, and equipment needed by the programs; purchases food, supplies and equipment to support meal programs; repairs cafeteria equipment; and delivers food, supplies, and equipment to the schools.

-The activities provided to both teachers and librarians include children’s literature and the opportunity for children to explore and taste different fruits and vegetables.
-This program is currently in 43 schools and has provided approximately 19,000 students yearly with the opportunity to learn about new foods.
+The Nutrition Services Branch offers the “Harvest of the Month” program which incorporates food with library and/or classroom activities.
+The activities provided to both teachers and librarians, include children’s literature and the opportunity for children to explore and taste different fruits and vegetables.
+This program is currently in 20 schools and has provided approximately 14,000 students yearly with the opportunity to learn about new foods.

 At elementary schools, middle schools and senior high schools, an automated point of sale (POS) system is in operation.
 This system streamlines data collection and provides students the opportunity to interact with a computer in a business environment.
-Students are issued either a bar coded meal card to be scanned or a personal identification number (PIN) to be entered into the computer to determine their meal eligibility and to record the transaction.
+Students are issued either a bar coded meal card to be scanned or a Personal Identification Number (PIN) to be entered into the computer to determine their meal eligibility and to record the transaction.
 Students not eligible for free or reduced price meals may establish a prepaid meal account and pay in advance or may elect to pay daily.
 (The requirement to pay does not apply at the non-pricing schools.)

 The Nutrition Services Branch strives to support the academic programs of the district.
 We welcome suggestions to enhance our program to better serve you.